AlejoBarto8/alejobarto8.github.io/_posts/2023-11-05-validation-writeup.md

 ; max-width: 400px;">
 <br/><br/>

-I use the **s4vitar** script **[htbExplorer](https://github.com/s4vitar/htbExplorer){:target="_blank"}** to display the Box.
+I use the **s4vitar** script **[htbExplorer](https://github.com/s4vitar/htbExplorer){:target="_blank"}** to deploy the Box.
 And then I verify if I already have connectivity with it, if everything works correctly I can use `nmap` to list those ports that are open on the victim machine.
 In case I do not find open ports, I can try with other protocols or remove the --open parameter so that it does not filter those ports that are filtered.

 ```bash
 ./htbExplorer -d Validation